etherjag/GOL/README.md

 * Simple garbage collection with 2 different modes
 * *.rle pattern reading supported
 * Multi-precision integers used for keeping track of population and calculating display coordinates
+* Pre-calculate multi precision powers of two to make display coordinate generation easier
+* Support infinite quad-tree expansion by using multi-precision coordinates and manually calculating level dimension once our table runs out.
 * Pre-process the input values and create a quad-tree at the average x, y value to minimize the number of levels we need to create.
 This, in particular, optimizes clusters of data that are away from the origin such as our signed 64 bit integer values.
 Testing out an edna pattern, this leads to a 2x speedup when placed at an int boundary as well as reducing the maximum number of nodes that get created:
 ```
 Edna WITH optimization